-I want to take the opportunity to show you the trailer video of the Ultimate Hacking Keyboard, a high-end mechanical keyboard of which I’m the founder and lead developer.
-Our keyboard will be kickstarted soon, so please share it, follow us and subscribe to our list to get notified when our campaign starts.
+I want to take the opportunity to reveal the trailer video of the Ultimate Hacking Keyboard, a high-end mechanical keyboard of which I’m the founder and lead developer.
+Our keyboard will be kickstarted soon, so please share it, follow us, and subscribe to our list to get notified when our campaign starts.
 See you on UltimateHackingKeyboard.com!

 I’ve started Coder Keymaps a long time ago to create a special keyboard mapping that’s the best for me.
 That idea is to map Hungarian characters in a special way using the Windows key.
 Take the standard US layout, keep a Windows key pressed and press an alphanumeric key which produces an accented character on Hungarian keyboards and voila: the key will produce the relevant Hungarian character.